-MEC 104
+MEC 104 -Online

-Practical Science
+Practical Science of Things

-Fall 2018
+Fall 2021

-Catalog Data: MEC 104: Practical Science.
+Catalog Data: MEC 104: Practical Science of Things.
 Credit 3.
 A practical introduction to the science and engineering of objects and phenomena in everyday life.
 The basic principles that underlie the operation common to modern devices such as roller coasters, balloons, vacuum cleaners, airplanes, bicycles, thermostats, air conditioners, and automobiles are developed by investigating how they work.
 Issues of design, safety, and environmental impact are also discussed.